petershepherd/rtd-acre/docs/source/strategic-positioning-and-institutional-overview.rst

 Core protocol components are designed to be as minimal and stable as possible.

-Where upgrades are required for security, compliance, or interoperability reasons, changes are strictly limited to clearly scoped operational modules.
-Such upgrades are executed by designated technical maintainers under transparent deployment and review procedures.
+Where upgrades are required for security or interoperability reasons, changes are limited to clearly scoped operational modules and are executed by designated technical maintainers under transparent deployment and review procedures.

 No protocol upgrade may alter:

 - Legal authority,
 - Registry supremacy,
-- Ownership rules,
+- Ownership rules.
-- Jurisdictional compliance guarantees.

 As a result, technical evolution cannot override legal or institutional foundations.